jacopotozzo/academic-kickstart/content/authors/admin/_index.md

 I'm Jacopo, PhD student at Bocconi University.
 My research interests are preminently focused on macroeconomics.

 I study deviations from rational expectations and their effects on macroeconomic aggregates and policies.
-I'm also interested in debt dynamics influence on business cycles.
+I'm also interested in how debt dynamics influence business cycles.